eahrold/OSX_Server_Notes/Post Restore OpenDirectory.md

 	olcDbIndex: apple-group-memberguid eq,sub
 	olcDbIndex: altSecurityIdentities eq,sub

-press contorl-D and you should see this
+make sure you press enter after entering the last line then press contorl-D. You should see this message

 	modifying entry "olcDatabase={1}bdb,cn=config"